nestordemeure/nestordemeure.github.io/content/writing/guides/ideas.md

 #### Organizing your own ideas

-For my ideas I use one folder per category, containing one file per idea{{% sn %}}Do *not* put several ideas in a single file.
-It might seem fine at first, after all they might only be a paragraph long, but you will end up with a behemoth that is good to note ideas now but unsuitable to read them at a later point.{{% /sn %}} (rather than a file per category).
+For my ideas I use one folder per category, containing one file per idea[^2] (rather than a file per category).
 Thus, I can easily find an idea and I have space to expand on it.

 I recommend taking the time to detail the idea (something obvious now might not be obvious in six months) and detail where it came from as well as all credits that come to mind.